A geometric simulation theorem on direct products of finitely generated groups: Consequences and remarks

 The Grigorchuk group~\cite{Grigorchuk1980} is a famous example of an infinite and finitely generated group of intermediate growth which contains no isomorphic copy of $\ZZ$ and has decidable word problem.
 It can be defined as the group generated by the involutions $a,b,c,d$ over $\{0,1\}^{\NN}$ as follows, let $x = x_0x_1x_2\dots$ and

 These four actions can be represented in the Mealy automaton of \Cref{figure_grigori}.
-Here an arrow of the form $i \to j$ means: ``replace $i$ by $j$ and follow the arrow''.
-To compute the image of $x \in \{0,1\}^{\NN}$ under one of these involutions, start at the corresponding node and follow the arrow of the form $x_0 \to i$.
-Replace $x_0$ by $i$ and continue with $x_1$ and so on.
+Here an arrow of the form $i \to j$ means: ``replace $i$ by $j$ and follow the arrow to the next node''.
+To compute the image of $x \in \{0,1\}^{\NN}$ under one of these involutions, initialize $n = 0$, start at the node $\texttt{NODE}$ which corresponds to the action and follow the outgoing arrow of the form $x_n \to i$ towards the node it points at.
+Replace $x_n$ by $i$, $\texttt{NODE}$ by the node the arrow points at and increase $n$ by $1$.
+The string obtained after iterating this process infinitely many steps is the image of $x$.

 Besides the remarkable aforementioned properties, the Grigorchuk group is commensurable to its square.

 \begin{lemma}[\cite{ceccherini-SilbersteinC09}~Lemma~6.9.11] The Grigorchuk group $G$ is commensurable to $G\times G$. \end{lemma}